zaneray/zr-shopify/README.md

 ## ZR Shopify Theme Reference

 The ZR Shopify Theme uses Bootstrap 4 as a base css framework and for certain JS components.
-Please visit the [https://getbootstrap.com/docs/4.0/components/alerts/](Bootstrap 4 Docs) for official reference.
+Please visit the [Bootstrap 4 Docs](https://getbootstrap.com/docs/4.0/components/alerts/) for official reference.

 All Bootstrap JS components are organized in the **/src/assets/scripts/vendor/bootstrap/bootstrap.js** file.
 They can then be imported from that file into any part of the project.
 By default, the **theme.js** file imports the Bootstrap Modal, Scrollspy and Tooltip components globally.